nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * 2c1. tCheck requests the user to re-enter the command with all necessary fields.

   * 2c2.
-User enters new a command with necessary fields.
+User enters a new command with the necessary fields.

   Steps 2c1-2c2 are repeated until a valid command with all necessary fields is entered.